Release Date 04/07/2024

 “Hold on there, little guy.”
 Tombs chuckled and waved his mace at Dracula’s Dog, intending to allow him to speak.
 Dracula’s Dog felt a tickle, but no effect.
 “Yeah I didn’t think that would work.”
 Tombs laughed and pet the pup, being friendly along with analyzing the material around him.

 Tombs’ brow hardened and he grabbed the robe, trying to pull it off of Dracula’s Dog, who in return vanished for a moment to bite the tall man in the neck.
-Tumbo beat his drum, blasting Dracula’s Dog and Tombs across the field, followed by the rubble from the floor and many headstones.
+TUM beat his drum, blasting Dracula’s Dog and Tombs across the field, followed by the rubble from the floor and many headstones.

 “That’s not going to work, little guy.
 He’s already dead, and me… I got somethin else goin on.”